CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (4) Rehabilitation centers; and

-(d) Account 4419, other health, shall be for expenditures for health programs not classified in (a) through (c) above.
+(d) Account 4419, “Other Health,” shall be for expenditures for health programs not classified in (a) through (c) above.

-Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04
+Source. #6335, eff 9-24-96 (from Rev 1707); ss by #8179, eff 9-24-04; ss by #10214, eff 10-24-12; ss by #13489, eff 11-15-22 (see Revision Note at chapter heading for Rev 1700)

-Rev 1705.09 Function: Welfare.
+Rev 1705.09 Welfare.
 Expenditures related to public assistance for individuals unable to provide essential needs for themselves shall be as follows:

-(b) Account 4442, direct assistance, shall be for expenditures for public assistance to recipients unable to provide essential needs for themselves;
+(b) Account 4442, “Direct Assistance,” shall be for expenditures for public assistance to recipients unable to provide essential needs for themselves;

-(c) Account 4444, intergovernmental welfare payments, shall be for expenditures paid to agencies of another government providing services including but not limited to:
+(c) Account 4444, “Intergovernmental Welfare Payments,” shall be for expenditures paid to agencies of another government providing services including but not limited to:

 (1) Soup kitchens;